 John and Cynthia Hardy opened the innovative and unusual school in a jungle in Bali after reading the “Three Springs” manifesto by education theorist Alan Wagstaff.
 Wagstaff envisioned a learning village with three facets: educational, social and commercial, all holistic and student-centred.
 Although its student body has grown in size six times over (now including 43 Balinese students) since its founding and its curriculum has evolved, Green School’s foundation has remained the same.

-“The learning program, the learning environment and learning community are the three tenets of what is Green School.
-Those are the magic ingredients,” said Lee Ann McKee, director of marketing and communications for Green School – and also a parent of several students.
+“The learning programme, the learning environment and learning community are the three tenets of what is Green School.
+Those are the magic ingredients,” said Lee Ann McKee, director of marketing and communications for Green School – and also a parent of one student.

 She offered an analogy of the school being like a 10-year-old child: “They have lots of opinions, they know who they are, they have personality and they have an identity.
 And that’s very true of us – but at the same time, they’re reforming and continuing to grow and to mature.”